pas256/Cloud-Prize/Submission.md

 ## Which Categories Best Fit Your Submission and Why?

-Eiter "Best Contribution to Operational Tools, Availability and Manageability" or "Best Usability Enhancement"
+Eiter "Best Contribution to Operational Tools, Availability and Manageability" or "Best Usability Enhancement" or possibly "Best new feature"

 ## Describe your Submission